 A lipid profile measures your cholesterol and triglycerides levels.
 HDL or high-density lipoprotein is your good cholesterol.
 LDL or low-density lipoprotein is your bad cholesterol.
 High levels of cholesterol and triglycerides can lead to stroke or heart disease.

-Results for all tests are given numerically per units with a normal reference range.
+Results for all tests are given numerically per unit with a normal reference range.

 What to Expect From PSA Blood Test Results